c4s4/copilot-demo/README.md

 - Go at the end of *sync.go* file
 - Type following comment: `// SyncedString is synchronized string`
 - Type TAB until Copilot has written `SyncedString` structure, `Get` and `Set` functions
-- Type following comment: `// Append string`
+- Type following comment: `// Append string value`

 Code for SyncedString was done in a minute.
 Let's add tests: